 “In the early years, this initiative was seen by the World Bank and others as a successful policing program worthy of emulation in criminal-dominated urban peripheries throughout the Global South,” she explains.
 By 2016 it had failed, with the neighborhoods reverting to violence and instability.

-Faculty Fellow Ann Mische, who with Faculty Fellow Lyn Spillman serves on Israel de Souza’s dissertation committee, calls her work “compelling and original,” with the potential to make significant contributions to both scholarship and policy.
+Faculty Fellow Ann Mische (sociology and peace studies), who with Faculty Fellow Lyn Spillman (sociology) serves on Israel de Souza’s dissertation committee, calls her work “compelling and original,” with the potential to make significant contributions to both scholarship and policy.

 “Stefanie has a depth of understanding of community relations, police interventions, and trajectories of violence that are matched by few researchers,” Mische says.